Art4Trails sculptures have been installed! See the map here.

 Art4Trails was developed in 2016 by the Rochester Arts and Culture Collaborative, with plans to expand collaboration on the project in 2017.
 Expansion of partnerships now includes Rochester Art Center, Rochester Parks and Recreation, Olmsted County Public Health, RNeighbors, WeBikeRochester, Minnesota Children’s Museum Rochester and Rochester Downtown Alliance.

 Art4Trails is a public art initiative to promote local artists and enhance our public parks by installing original art along the bike trails near downtown Rochester.
 Thirteen artists submitted proposals, and five of these were selected as winners by a panel of neighbors, artists, park department representatives, and arts organization administrators.
-The winners will each receive $2,500 for supplies and materials.
+The winners received $2,500 for supplies and materials.
 Once installed, any member of the public can purchase the sculptures directly from the artists.

 The winning 2017 sculptures are: